xuankimtran/docs-1/pages/katalon-analytics/docs/docker.md

 1. Create a folder (e.g, **Docker** folder) in your computer.

-2. Open a new file (e.g., Notepad file) in your computer, then copy and paste the command in the **Generate configuration** section into the new file.
+2. Open a new Notepad file in your computer, then copy and paste the command in the **Generate configuration** section into the new file.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-aug-docker/copy-paste-notepad-docker-compose-yml-file.png" width=100% alt="docker compose yml command">